What Conditions Do Neurologists Treat?

 Parkinson’s disease is a neurological condition that causes shakiness, stiffness, and problems with walking, balance, and coordination.
 This disease usually occurs in people around 60 years old, though some may experience early onset at a younger age.
 It is a progressive condition that gradually impairs the ability to speak or walk, and can cause changes in behavior, sleep disturbance, memory issues, and fatigue.
 It is caused by an impairment in the nerve cells that control movement.

-Symptoms include shaking in a limb, slowed movement, stiff muscles, balance problems, decline in ability to blink, smile or swing your arms when you walk, and speech and writing changes.
+Symptoms include shaking in a limb, slowed movement, stiff muscles, balance problems, a decline in the ability to blink, smile or swing your arms when you walk, and speech and writing changes.

 There is no cure for Parkinson’s disease, but symptoms can be controlled with medication.
 Your doctor may also recommend lifestyle changes such as increased exercise or physical therapy to improve balance problems.
 In some instances, doctors may recommend a procedure called deep brain stimulation.
 That involves inserting electrodes in your brain and sending electric impulses to control symptoms.